nicknijenhuis/carnaval-radio-frontend/README.md

 ## Backlog (TODO):
 - ~~The player still has the refresh issue, when going to sponsoren and then to home, but also going to a working page and then going to 'Over ons' for example (carnaval-radio.netlify.app)~~
 - Bug: There is a bug in the menu, the menu is not loading the latest state of what I have configured in Strapi for some reason
-- When a song has no image configured (e.g the image is nocover.png) it should display a randomly colored block with the first two letter of the artist in it
+- When a song has no image configured (e.g the image is nocover.png) it should display a randomly colored block with the initials of the artist in it
     - The color should be selected from a preconfigured hard-coded list of colors
+    - E.g Frans Theunisz should be FT, Big Benny should be BB, Kelly van de Lump should be KL, Beppie should be B. Spik en Span should be SS
     - The code should be in a way that it uses the same code for every place where the recent song image is shown
     - This technique is often used for account avatars, there might be a library for it even
+    - Other rules, for example nocover.png and artist is Carnaval-Radio.nl should come first
     - Nice to have: the same artist should always have the same color (this can be done by not making it fully random but by using the artist initials in the random function)
 - ~~The website sometimes seem to crash and then you have to wait very long for that everything is loaded~~
 - ~~The sidebar player is not yet working~~